csbaxter/docs/register/README.md

   to output your answer.
 Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).

 - We ask that you use `get_float` so that you can handle dollars and cents, albeit sans dollar sign.
-In other words, if some customer is owed $9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a $10 bill), assume that your program’s input will be `9.75` and not `$9.75` or `975`.
-However, if some customer is owed $9 exactly, assume that your program’s input will be `9.00` or just `9` but, again, not `$9` or `900`.
-Of course, by nature of floating-point values, your program will likely work with inputs like `9.0` and `9.000` as well; you need not worry about checking whether the user’s input is “formatted” like money should be.
+In other words, if some item costs $9.75 and the customer pays $10.00, the input will be `9.75` for cost `10.00` for paid and the change will be `0.25` which would be `1` coin.

 - You need not try to check whether a user’s input is too large to fit in a `float`.
 Using `get_float` alone will ensure that the user’s input is indeed a floating-point (or integral) value but not that it is non-negative.

-- If the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
+- If the user fails to provide a non-negative value for cost or amount paid, your program should re-prompt the user for a valid amount again and again until the user complies.

 - So that we can automate some tests of your code, be sure that your program’s last line of output is only the minimum number of coins possible: an integer followed by `\n`.